Everyday Healthy Recipes

 Serving suggestions

-This pesto pasta chicken bake is delicious with steamed vegetables, such as broccoli or green beans, as well as a crispy salad.
+This pesto pasta chicken bake is delicious with steamed or roasted vegetables, such as broccoli or green beans, as well as crispy salad.
+Also perfect with garlic bread or simply on its own.

 Top tips